Jeremy Fragrance: Reception

-Like many other influencers, Schütz strongly advocates self-improvement, emphasizing optimism and the importance of a high self-esteem.
+Schütz strongly advocates self-improvement, emphasizing optimism and the importance of a high self-esteem.
 The Redaktionsnetzwerk Deutschland described his actions as "so absurd and bizarre that [he] has become a living meme."
-He also frequently talks about his peculiar eating habits and daily routines that are meant to promote health.
-"In the eyes of his counterparts, there is usually a mixture of admiration and head-shaking."
+He also frequently talks about his eating habits and daily routines that are meant to promote health.

 Schütz denies speculations that his behavior can be explained by drug abuse.
 He says that his "cocaine-style" is deliberate to generate attention and clicks.
 In a talk show called deep und deutlich produced by NDR Fernsehen, he stated in 2021: "I support my entire family by fooling around like an idiot.
 It's just that I make a lot of money with it."
 At his appearance at the OMR 2023 online conference, Schütz also mentioned, "I have never taken drugs in my life - I don't even drink alcohol [...].
 I have a pretty intense mindset, and I'm ethically very cool."